JessMurphy/CaseControlAF/README.md

 #4    4  0.7554     0.7379   0.2446      0.2621 0.0091 1.10
 #5    5  0.3675     0.3575   0.3675      0.3575 0.0083 1.06
 #6    6  0.7141     0.6995   0.2859      0.3005 0.0087 1.07

+# this is very minor, but you describe the CaseControl_AF function first then the CaseControl_SE function
+# so I would maybe show them in the same order in the example

+# also, can the plots take up less room vertically and can the "Case" and "Control" labels as well as the
+# axis numbers be made a little larger?

 se_method_results <- CaseControl_SE(N_case = nCase_sample,
                                     N_control = nControl_sample,